skrub-data/skrub/doc/skrub_pipeline.rst

 Deferred evaluation
 ~~~~~~~~~~~~~~~~~~~

-An expression represents a computation that has not been executed yet, and will
+A DataOp represents a computation that has not been executed yet, and will
-only be triggered when we call :meth:`.skb.eval() <Expr.skb.eval>`, or when we
+only be triggered when we call :meth:`.skb.eval() <DataOp.skb.eval>`, or when we
-create the pipeline with :meth:`.skb.get_pipeline() <Expr.skb.get_pipeline>` and
+create the pipeline with :meth:`.skb.get_learner() <DataOp.skb.get_learner>` and
 call one of its methods such as ``fit()``.

 This means we cannot use standard Python control flow statements such as ``if``,
-``for``, ``with``, etc. with expressions, because those constructs would execute
+``for``, ``with``, etc. with DataOps, because those constructs would execute
 immediately.

 >>> for column in orders.columns:
 ...     pass
 Traceback (most recent call last):
     ...
-TypeError: This object is an expression that will be evaluated later, when your pipeline runs.
+TypeError: This object is a dataop that will be evaluated later, when your learner runs.
 So it is not possible to eagerly iterate over it now.

 We get an error because the ``for`` statement tries to iterate immediately
 over the columns.
 However, ``orders.columns`` is not an actual list of
-columns: it is a Skrub expression that will produce a list of columns, later,
+columns: it is a Skrub DataOp that will produce a list of columns, later,
 when we run the computation.

 This remains true even if we have provided a value for ``orders`` and we can